Coping with scoliosis while pregnant

 Breathing during pregnancy

 Some degree of breathlessness is common from the early months of pregnancy in all women.
 This shortness of breath is partly caused by the rise in progesterone, which stimulates breathing by increasing the depth of each breath.
 Blood volume also increases.
-These normal physiological changes are well tolerated and only likely to prove a problem if the ‘vital capacity’ is low or heart function is compromised.
+These normal physiological changes are well tolerated and only likely to be a problem if the ‘vital capacity’ is low or heart function is compromised.

-Provided that the oxygen level of the mother is fine and heart function is good there should be no threat to the growth of the baby, allowing the enlarging uterus to easily adapt to the shape of the mother.
+Provided that the oxygen level of the mother is fine and heart function is good, there should be no threat to the growth of the baby, allowing the enlarging uterus to easily adapt to the shape of the mother.

 It is important to remember that most people with adolescent onset scoliosis will not have a low vital capacity or heart problems.
 Simple breathing tests can check on lung function and if there is any query about this your GP can refer you to a respiratory specialist.